 Picking investing strategies is not an either-or matter.
 Retail investors can combine active and passive strategies by having some of their assets actively managed and others passively managed.
 Because active investing requires a higher exposure to risk, it’s best for those who can stomach market volatility, have a shorter time horizon and — if they themselves are the ones actively managing their own assets — pay close, consistent attention to the market.

 One consideration is whether the assets being managed are in a taxable or a tax-deferred account.
 While active management can sometimes create occasional tax advantages, in general, passive investments, followed consistently, are often more tax friendly.
 That’s because passive investment entails less frequent transactions and therefore fewer capital gains distributions, which are taxable.

 - If you’re not a fan of DIY investing, you may want aid from someone more knowledgeable.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to find a match among your local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- For those who have less money to invest, robo-advisors are a great alternative to more expensive financial advisors.
-In fact, many robos already incorporate plenty of index funds, ETFs and mutual funds in their portfolios.
+- For those who have les to invest, robo-advisors are an alternative to human financial advisors.
+In fact, many robos incorporate index funds, ETFs and mutual funds in their portfolios.
 As a result, passive investing is a major centerpiece in the robo-advisor community.